Abhishek-2502/FastAPI_AWS_Deployment_With_GitAction_CICD/README.md

 ### Prerequisites

-We assume that you have a amazon ec2 instance (Amazon Linux).
+We assume that you have a Amazon EC2 instance (Amazon Linux).

 After you enter the instance by ssh or any other method update the instance first by using below command: